How to Use Cameras Average Metering Mode

 Camera manufacturers usually use the Average mode as their cameras default metering mode.
 As a matter of fact, in most cases, this is not the wrong choice.
 However, if part of the scene or a particular item is the critical element of your picture, you need to consider to switch to Spot or Centre-Weighted metering mode.
 Here are some samples:

 When to avoid Average Metering

-Generally speaking, in contrasty scenes, such as beach or snow landscape, Average Metering is not suggested.
+Generally speaking, Average Metering is not suggested in a contrasty scene, such as beach or snow landscape.
 In such situations, it is better to use Spot or Center-Weighted metering instead.